chanzuckerberg/cellxgene/README.md

 - **Visualizaling spatial metadata** Image-based transcriptomics methods also generate large cell by gene matrices, alongside rich metadata about spatial location; we would like to render this information in `cellxgene`.
 - **Visualizing trajectories** Trajectory analyses infer progression along some ordering or pseudotime; we would like `cellxgene ` to render the results of these analyses when they have been performed
 - **Deploy to web**  Many projects release public data browser websites  alongside their publicatons; we would like to make it easy for anyone to deploy `cellxgene` to a custom URL with their own dataset that they own and operate.
-- **HCA Integration** The [Human Cell Atlas](https://humancellatlas.org) is generating a large corupus of single-cell expression data and will make it available through the Data Coordination Platform; we would like `cellxgene` to be one of several different portals for browsing these data
+- **HCA Integration** The [Human Cell Atlas](https://humancellatlas.org) is generating a large corpus of single-cell expression data and will make it available through the Data Coordination Platform; we would like `cellxgene` to be one of several different portals for browsing these data

 ## contributing